SOR NB 12: Construction features

-In Czech Republic are also produced trolleybuses SOR TNB 12 and Škoda 30Tr SOR in Škoda Transportation, which are based on SOR NB 12 bodies.
+They also produced the trolleybuses SOR TNB 12 and the Škoda 30Tr SOR in Škoda Transportation, which are both based on the body of the SOR NB 12.

 Production and operation

-In 2006 SOR introduced in Brno on Autotec a completely new range of low-floor buses.
-Standard bus NB 12 and articulated NB 18 were presented with their prototype after the prototypes has done both test drive through cities in Czech Republic and Slovakia.
-The second bus type NB 18 was introduced at Autotec 2008 and from first prototype it differs with modified design.
+In 2006 the bus company SOR introduced a completely new range of low-floor buses at the Autotec exhibition in Brno.
+Their standard bus (SOR NB 12) and their articulated bus (SOR NB 18) were presented with their prototypes after they had done test drives in cities in the Czech Republic and Slovakia.
+The SOR NB 18 was introduced at the Autotec exhibition in 2008 with its differences mostly consisting of a modified design.
 Serial production began in the fall of 2008.